input-output-hk/iogx/README.md

 TODO link to haskell.nix docs.

-#### **`sha256map`**
+### 3.3.6. `sha256map`

 This field will be passed directly to `haskell.nix:cabalProject'`.

-This field is optonal and defaults to the empty attrset.
+This field is optional and defaults to the empty attrset.

 TODO link to haskell.nix docs.

-#### **`shellWithHoogle`**
+### 3.3.7. `shellWithHoogle`

+Whether to include a Hoogle database in the development shell.

 This field will be passed directly to `haskell.nix:cabalProject'` as `shell.withHoogle`.

-Whether to add a Hoogle(TODO link) database to the shell.

-It is reccomended to leave this field to `false`, otherwise the entire haskell dependency tree will need to be built with haddock enabled.
+It is recommended to leave this field to `false`, otherwise the entire Haskell dependency tree will need to be built with Haddock enabled.

-This field is optonal and defaults to false.
+This field is optional and defaults to `false`.

 TODO link to haskell.nix docs.

-#### **`packages`**

-This is the classic `packages` attrset in a `haskell.nix` module.
+### 3.3.8. `modules`

+This field will be passed directly to `haskell.nix:cabalProject'`.

-This field is optonal and defaults to the empty attrset, but realistally it should be full and daunting.
+This field is optional and defaults to the empty list, but realistically it should have a value.

 TODO link to haskell.nix docs.

+---

 ## 3.4. `nix/shell.nix`

-Similarly to `haskell-project.nix` we have a shell for each element in the build matrix.
+Each `haskell.nix` project produced in [haskell-project.nix](#33-nixhaskell-projectnix) comes with a shell that can be configured in this file.

 The function parameters are similar to those in `haskell-project.nix`, but instead of `meta`  we have `project`.

-This file optional, which simply means that the default shells will not be customised in any way.
+If this file does not exist, then the shells will not be customized, but will still be available via `nix develop`.

 ```nix
 { inputs